Duukkis8D/solita-dev-academy-2021-fall-frontend/README.md

 ## Usage

+The app has two sides: this frontend (repository) and the following backend (repository): https://github.com/Duukkis8D/solita-dev-academy-2021-fall-backend.

 The app can be started in https://solita-fall-2021-duukkis8d.herokuapp.com/.

 Alternatively it can be started in local development environment by first cloning this repository to any directory.